 Anchor 3 Grade 8 TH:Cr3.1.8 b.
 Refine effective physical, vocal, and physiological traits of characters in an improvised or scripted drama/ theatre work.
 Anchor 4 Grade 8 TH:Pr4.1.8 a.
-Explore different pacing to better communicate the story in a drama/theatre work.b.
+Explore different pacing to better communicate the story in a drama/theatre work. b.
 Use various character objectives and tactics in a drama/theatre work to overcome an obstacle.
-Anchor 7 Grade 8 TH:Re7.1.8 a.
-Apply criteria to the evaluation of artistic choices in a drama/theatre work.
+Anchor 9 Grade 8 TH:Re9.1.8 a.
+Respond to a drama/ theatre work using supporting evidence, personal aesthetics, and artistic criteria. b.
+Apply the production elements used in a drama/theatre work to assess aesthetic choices. c.
+Assess the impact of a drama/theatre work on a specific audience.